-Lost Izalith can only be accessed after the player has placed the Lordvessel at Firelink Altar and filled it with all of the remaining Lord Souls.
+Lost Izalith can only be accessed after the player has placed the Lordvessel at Firelink Altar.
 It connects to the Demon Ruins through two passages: one of these lies past the Centipede Demon's boss arena and across the lake of lava, while the second is a long stone bridge spanning over the lake that leads straight into the city itself.
 However, the bridge shortcut is locked behind a massive stone door that can only be opened by members of the Chaos Servant covenant with a +2 rank or higher.

 The large lava lake surrounding Lost Izalith is populated by difficult Bounding Demon enemies which are best avoided.
 Crossing the lake on foot requires players to equip the Orange Charred Ring in order to mitigate the normally-devastating fire damage dealt by direct contact with lava.
 The ruins of the city's core still stand, although they have been pierced by a complex and unnaturally large root system that has woven itself through the stone and originates from the city's center temple; these roots are actually the tendrils of the Bed of Chaos, which have reached up through the Demon Ruins and are visible as high as Blighttown.